 The journalist, Brendan Bernhard, featured Monsour’s work in his award-winning LA WEEKLY article on Los Angeles poets, reprinted by Red Hen Press in the 2003 volume of essays, The Misread City.
 New Literary Los Angeles.
 In addition, Monsour’s poems have been featured several times in Poet Laureate, Ted Kooser’s nationally syndicated newspaper column, “American Life in Poetry,” and Garrison Keillor’s NPR radio program, “The Writer’s Almanac,” as well as interviews and readings over the airwaves of KPFA in Berkeley and KPFK in Los Angeles.

-Leslie Monsour has been a featured speaker at West Chester University’s annual poetry conference in West Chester, Pennsylvania, as well as the Poetry by the Sea conference in Madison, CT, addressing topics of rhyme, poetry publishing, her own poetry, the poetry of Richard Wilbur, Edgar Bowers, as well as the life and work of poet, Rhina Espaillat.
+A featured speaker at West Chester University’s annual poetry conference in West Chester, Pennsylvania, as well as the Poetry by the Sea conference in Madison, CT, and various bookstores and libraries in Los Angeles and New York, Leslie Monsour addresses topics of rhyme, meter, form, metaphor, theme, translation, and publishing, in her own work as well as that of Sor Juana Inés de la Cruz, Emily Dickinson, Robert Frost, Richard Wilbur, Edgar Bowers, and Rhina P. Espaillat.
 In April, 2003, she and the poet, Timothy Steele, organized and hosted “Otherwise We Fall into Prose: Formal Poetry in California,” a colloquium held at the Huntington Library in Pasadena, CA. In the same year, she presented “Punished Happiness: Themes of Change and Loss in the Poetry of Edgar Bowers” for a tribute to the late poet held at UCLA.
 In May of 2011, Monsour was invited to lecture on her translations of the sonnets of Sor Juana Inés de la Cruz for a conference held at Cal State L.A.
+She presented a paper as well as music at Word Up Community Bookshop in New York City for an October, 2019 symposium on the work of Rhina P. Espaillat.
 Her critical essays on the poets Richard Wilbur, Dana Gioia, Rhina Espaillat, and Sor Juana are published in the journals, Able Muse, The Edge City Review, and Mezzo Cammin.
-She is currently an independent scholar at the Huntington Library in San Marino, California.
+She is currently an independent scholar at the Huntington Library in San Marino, California and serves as Poet Laureate of Laurel Canyon for the Laurel Canyon Association.